-Hydrogen Fuel Cells vs Lithium-ion Batteries in Electric Vehicles
+Lithium-ion Batteries vs Hydrogen Fuel Cells in Electric Vehicles

 The beauty of hydrogen fuel cells is that you get electricity, heat and (potable) water as outputs with hydrogen and oxygen as inputs.
 Oxygen is abundant in the atmosphere while hydrogen is the most common element in the universe.
 However, hydrogen tends to bond very easily with other elements.
-Therefore, it has to be artificially isolated before being usable as a fuel through processes that are quite expansive and energy consuming.
+Therefore, it has to be artificially isolated before being usable as fuel through processes that are quite expensive and energy-consuming.

-Other issues are that storing hydrogen as a gas is expansive and energy intensive, sometimes as much as half the energy it contains, and even more so when it is stored as a liquid at cryogenic temperatures.
+Other issues are that storing hydrogen as a gas is expensive and energy-intensive, sometimes as much as half the energy, it contains, and even more so when it is stored as a liquid at cryogenic temperatures.
 In addition, it is highly flammable, tends to escape containment and reacts with metals in a way than renders them more brittle and prone to breakage.
-Eventually, although it is everywhere around us, hydrogen is hard, dangerous and expansive to produce, store and transport.
+Eventually, although it is everywhere around us, hydrogen is hard, dangerous and expensive to produce, store and transport.

 Fuel cells can also only operate with water, not steam nor ice.
 Therefore, managing internal temperatures is essential and heat has to be constantly evacuated through radiators and cooling channels which add considerable amounts of weight.
 Restarting in cold temperatures can also be very complicated and impractical in locations that often experience temperatures below freezing point.

-To conclude, hydrogen fuel cells offer a potentially very clean, energy dense and easy to recharge energy source for vehicles and other systems, but are currently complicated, expansive and dangerous to operate.
-In comparison, Lithium-ion batteries, although less energy dense and slower to recharge, are as clean, much cheaper, easier and safer to handle.
+To conclude, hydrogen fuel cells offer a potentially very clean, energy-dense and easy to recharge energy source for vehicles and other systems, but are currently complicated, expensive and dangerous to operate.
+In comparison, Lithium-ion batteries, although less energy-dense and slower to recharge, are as clean, much cheaper, easier and safer to handle.
 More specifically, cylindrical lithium-ion cells like those used in the SIERRA and the FX are very stable and safe to use.
 In the future, once the technology is sufficiently developed and the drawbacks mentioned above addressed, hydrogen could be a great solution to increase range and decrease charging time in electric vehicles.
-But for now, lithium-ion technology is the best solution to offer very practical and high performance ebikes and other vehicles.
+But for now, lithium-ion technology is the best solution to offer very practical and high-performance e-bikes and other vehicles.